Healthy Homes Assessment Anderson Park

 Anderson Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Anderson Park and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Anderson Park and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with the Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 From 1 July 2023